Matrix profile

 Worked Examples:

-Readable ambient rain.
-Use Classic green, ASCII letters, Downward direction, Medium density, 0.75x speed, Straight motion, Tail persistence 24 frames, Glow intensity around 45, Head brightness 85, Background noise off, and 45 FPS.
-Measured FPS should stay close to target, Quality scale should remain near full, and Operator Brief should avoid the high-pressure vector warning.
+Use Classic green, Mixed symbols or ASCII letters, Downward direction, Medium density, 0.75x speed, Straight motion, Tail persistence around 24 frames, Glow intensity around 45, Head brightness around 85, Background noise off, and 45 FPS.
+Measured FPS should stay close to target and Quality scale should remain near full.

-Cinematic wall that becomes heavy.
-Use Violet grid, Katakana style, Upward direction, Ultra density, 2.80x speed, Turbulent column motion, Wave strength 85, Random flicker on, Background noise on, Background dim 60, Scanline strength 70, and 60 FPS.
-Lock stream vector and Manage visual noise are likely.
-If quality falls or measured performance lags, reduce density or wave strength before increasing glow.
+Use Violet grid or Cyan neon, Katakana style or Mixed symbols, Ultra density, speed above 2.00x, Turbulent motion, Wave strength above 70, Random flicker on, Background noise on, and 60 FPS.
+If Operator Brief shows Lock stream vector or Manage visual noise, reduce density or wave strength before adding more glow.

 FAQ: